• Home

 • Disregard for Community Input: The Wildwood Project bypasses the community’s voices by ignoring the Solvang General Plan and zoning laws.
 The community overwhelmingly opposes the scale and impact of this project, but the Builder’s Remedy allows the city to move forward with it despite this opposition.

-• Out-of-Scale Development: The project proposes 100 apartment units, with only 13 designated as affordable housing, which is a far cry from the 36 affordable units required by the General Plan.
+• Out-of-Scale Development: The project proposes 100 apartment units in multiple buildings covering the hillsides.
 This high-density development, with three large buildings, is out of scale with the small-town atmosphere that makes Solvang so unique.

 • Strain on Local Infrastructure: The project threatens to overwhelm Solvang’s infrastructure, especially with its impact on traffic, emergency services, and local resources such as schools and utilities.
 The project’s location at a congested intersection would increase traffic and pose safety concerns for residents and visitors.